1 Bg 9-1972: The Most Confidential Knowledge

 > imagine how it is being done.
 The Lord explains this fact:

-> although He is the maintainer and sustainer of the entire
+> although He is the maintainer and sustainer of all

 > material manifestation, He does not touch this material